kerimkaynakcigames/Sequentior/docs/index.md

 # Welcome to Sequentior

-To download Sequentior, please visit [Asset Store](https://www.assetstore.com).
+To a download Sequentior, please visit [Asset Store](https://www.assetstore.com).

 ## What is Sequentior?